Coronavirus In West Virginia: Gov. Justice holds a 1:00 PM news conference on COVID-19 coronavirus update

-Charleston, W.Va (WTRF)- Gov. Jim Justice will hold a news conference Friday at 1:00 PM to provide the latest updates on the coronavirus in West Virginia.
+Earlier this morning, Gov. Justice announced West Virginia physical therapy centers and drive-in movie theaters will be allowed to reopen under a plan to boost the state’s economy during the coronavirus pandemic.

-Today, the West Virginia Department of Health and Human Resources is reporting 11 new cases of COVID-19 and two additional deaths in the Mountain State.
+Also today, the West Virginia Department of Health and Human Resources is reporting 14 new positive cases of COVID-19 in the Mountain State.

-Yesterday, Gov. Jim Justice announced a new order called the “Safer At Home” order.

 You can watch the press briefing on the 7News Facebook page or on WTRF.com.